antmuraha/goit-pythonweb-hw-10/README.md

-# GoIT Full-Stack Python — FastAPI (Homework 08)
+# GoIT Full-Stack Python — FastAPI (Homework10)

 ## Summary

-This repository contains the code for GoIT homework 08.
+This repository contains the code for GoIT homework.
 The project uses the FastAPI framework with a PostgreSQL database, SQLAlchemy models, and Alembic for schema migrations.

 ## Prerequisites